ablab/quast/README.md

 QUAST evaluates genome assemblies.
-It can works both with and without a given reference genome.
+It works both with and without references genome.
 The tool accepts multiple assemblies, thus is suitable for comparison.

+Installation

+    ./setup.py install

 Usage